Ishabdullah/codey/README.md

 > **Proprietary Notice:** This repository and its contents are proprietary and confidential.
 Unauthorized use, copying, modification, or distribution is strictly prohibited.

+> **Proprietary Notice:** This repository and its contents are proprietary and confidential.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.

 # NOTICE
 This repository is now private and proprietary while we prepare commercial launch.
 All code and assets are © 2025 Ishabdullah — all rights reserved.